richardsunny2015/metronome/README.md

 ## Usage

-Program takes duration as `MM:SS` and the frequency of beeps during total duration.
+Program takes minutes and the frequency of beeps per minute.
 Example of running with lein

 ```
-lein run 10:00 60
+lein run 10 6
 ```

-The above example means to countdown 10 minutes and beep 60 times within those 10 minutes.
+The above example means to countdown 10 minutes and beep 6 times per minute.

 ## License